MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Game Formulation

 \subsection{Multi-MSP Multi-MU Game as EPEC}

-In such a multi-MSP and multi-MU scenario, each MU has the choice of multiple MSPs to contribute learning models, and each MSP can incentivize multiple MUs to earn high-value learning models and achieve more benefits.
-Accordingly, each MSP competes with others for the equilibrium, which is constrained by the equilibrium among the MUs.
-This leads to the EPEC formulation~\cite{SE}.

-As shown in Fig. 6, MUs and MSPs negotiate allocation strategies of computation and communication resources and reward decisions to maximize their benefits.
+As shown in Fig.~\ref{game}, MUs and MSPs negotiate allocation strategies of computational and communication resources and reward decisions to maximize their benefits.
 In the upper level, MSPs determine the rewards they are willing to offer by considering their cost, the responses of MUs, and the decisions of other MSPs.
-In the lower level, each MU m gives the optimal allocation response for computation and communication resources by considering its resource constraints, cost, and rewards from different MSPs.
+In the lower level, each MU $m$ gives the optimal allocation response for computational and communication resources by considering its resource constraints, cost, and rewards from different MSPs.

 The objective of EPEC is to find the equilibria at two levels, i.e., the point at which the MSPs' (leaders') utilities are maximized given that the MUs (followers) will choose their best responses.
-For the proposed EPEC, the equilibria at two levels are defined as follows. \begin{myDef} Let $(f^{*}_{mn}, B^{*}_{mn})$ and $p^{*}_{mn}$ denote the optimal computation and communication resource allocation of MU $m \in \mathcal{M}$ and the optimal reward decision of MSP $n \in \mathcal{N}$, respectively.
+For the proposed EPEC, the equilibria at two levels are defined as follows. \begin{myDef} Let $(f^{*}_{mn}, B^{*}_{mn})$ and $p^{*}_{mn}$ denote the optimal computational and communication resource allocation of MU $m \in \mathcal{M}$ and the optimal reward decision of MSP $n \in \mathcal{N}$, respectively.
 Then, the points $(f^{*}_{mn}, B^{*}_{mn})$ and $p^{*}_{mn}$ are the equilibria at two levels if the following conditions hold:

-\end{myDef} In summary, the MSPs’ optimization problems are formulated as the following EPEC problems:
+where $\bm{p}_{-n}^{*}$ denotes the optimal reward vector for all MSPs except $n$. \end{myDef} In summary, the MSPs' optimization problems are formulated as the following EPEC problems:

 To investigate the above EPEC, we address the lower level (\textbf{Problem 1}) and the upper level (\textbf{Problem 2}) by using the backward induction methods in the following section.